QiufangMa/ICON-problem-statement/draft-wnd-icon-problem-statement.md

 before or after tool use and implement quality gate logic.
 So most of the techniques that exist today are agent framework specific.

-## Intervention Approaches
+## Existing Intervention Approaches

 The intervention mechanisms that exist today in agentic systems are mostly implementation-specific, tied to individual frameworks, and not mature enough to form a consistent or deployable operational practice.
 Currently, the mechanisms involve the following:

-- Primitive and manually controlled repurposed from the infrastructure: Reuse approaches from the infrastructure control such as process termination, API key revocation, service account suspension, and network-level blocking - which are not primarily designed for agentic systems.
+- Primitive and manually controlled repurposed from the infrastructure: Reuse approaches from the infrastructure control such as process termination, API key revocation, service account suspension, and network-level blocking which are not primarily designed for agentic systems.
 While they can be effective, operations like terminating an agent process preserves no state, enables no graceful recovery, produces no trace, and cannot be applied selectively to a specific action class or task scope.